penpot/penpot-docs/technical-guide/developer/ui.md

 - What are the **boundaries** of our component (i.e. what it can and cannot do)
   - Like in regular programming, it's good to keep all the inner elements at the same level of abstraction.
   - If a component grows too big, we can split it in several ones.
-Note that we can mark components as private with the `::mf/private true` meta tag.
+Note that we can mark components as private with the <code class="language-clojure">::mf/private true</code> meta tag.
 - Which component is **responsible for what**.

 As a rule of thumb:

 - Components own the stuff they instantiate themselves.
-- Slotted components or `children` belong to the place they have been instantiated.
+- Slotted components or <code class="language-clojure">children</code> belong to the place they have been instantiated.

 This ownership materializes in other areas, like **styles**.
 For instance, parent components are usually reponsible for placing their children into a layout.
 Or, as mentioned earlier, we should avoid manipulating the styles of a component we don't have ownership over.

 ## Styling components

 We use **CSS modules** and **Sass** to style components.
-Use the `(stl/css)` and `(stl/css-case)` functions to generate the class names for the CSS modules.
+Use the <code class="language-clojure">(stl/css)</code> and <code class="language-clojure">(stl/css-case)</code> functions to generate the class names for the CSS modules.

 ### Allow passing a class name

 Our components should allow some customization by whoever is instantiating them.
 This is useful for positioning elements in a layout, providing CSS properties, etc.

-This is achieved by accepting a `class` prop (equivalent to `className` in JSX).
+This is achieved by accepting a <code class="language-clojure">class</code> prop (equivalent to <code class="language-clojure">className</code> in JSX).
 Then, we need to join the class name we have received as a prop with our own class name for CSS modules.

 ```clojure
 (mf/defc button*